Yandex Cloud

 1. Enable Statistics sampling (disabled by default).

-2. Configure Sessions sampling interval and Statements sampling interval.
-The value range is from 1 to 86400 seconds.
+2. Set the Sessions sampling interval and Statements sampling interval.
+The possible values range from 1 to 86400 seconds.

 If you do not have the Yandex Cloud CLI installed yet, install and initialize it.